 - Use the CMECS standard at the outset of a project to allow integration of data from multiple sources. - Cross-walk your existing data into the CMECS framework to allow broader application of your results. - Propose new units based on new data for incorporation into future revisions of the standard. - Share your experiences in applying the standard with others.

-For more information, visit:
+For more information:

-https://iocm.noaa.gov/standards/cmecs-home.html
+Visit https://iocm.noaa.gov/cmecs/index.html OR